core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 {{observing}} updates [Observing Resources in the Constrained Application Protocol](#RFC7641) for use with CoAP over reliable transports. {{RFC7641}} is an extension to the CoAP core protocol that enables CoAP clients to "observe" a resource on a CoAP server.
-(The client retrieves a representation of a resource and registers to be notified by the server when the representation is updated.)
+(The CoAP client retrieves a representation of a resource and registers to be notified by the CoAP server when the representation is updated.)

 ## Conventions and Terminology